spaceconcordia/rocketry-performance/documentation/drag_model.md

 ### Turbulent Effects

-My sources disgree on turbulent effects for skin friction drag.

-> If the boundary layer at the rocket's surface is turbulent then the viscous forces will be significantly less that if it is laminar, hence the viscous force is highly dependant on Reynolds number.

-[@box2009, pg.6]

 > A turbulent boundary layer induces a notably larger skin friction drag than a laminar boundary layer

 [@niskanen2013, pg.42]

-Niskanen and other sources disagree.
-See the following links
+### Stagnation Pressure

 ### Drag Force and Coefficients

-The total drag force is a function of air velocity (relative to the rocket body, therefore ideally the velocity of the rocket in quiescent air conditions), drag coefficient, reference area, and air density.
+The total drag force is a function of air velocity (relative to the rocket body) drag coefficient, reference area, and air density.

 \begin{equation}
 D_f = D_f (\vec{v}, C_d, A_{ref}, \rho)